workshopper/javascripting/problems/object-properties/problem.md

 console.log(example['pizza']);
 ```

-The above code will print the string `yummy'` to the terminal.
+The above code will print the string `'yummy'` to the terminal.

 Alternately, you can use **dot notation** to get identical results: